VaibhavPaw/TemperatureConverterApp/README.md

 # Steps:

+1. Download zip file & Extract it.

-Open the extracted file in Android Studio and then run it.
+2. Open the extracted file in Android Studio and then run it.

 # USAGE :
   Launch the app on your Android device or emulator.